dmo575/social_website/README.md

     - Clustered: *user_id*.
 Helps when retrieving a specific user.

 ### Searching - WIP
-For the searching, we could parse the card content for the 10 most common words, and save that along the cards category and hashtags.
+WIP

 ### Sequrity
 I have a couple of basic things in place.
 No Spring Security added to the project (In my TOLEARN list)

 These are the features I have implemented that I consider security-themed:
-- **Authentication**: I have a class that handles basic authenticationg of users and sessions (Auth).
+- **Authentication**: I have a system that handles basic authentication of users and sessions.
 - **Hasing passwords**: I make sure I just store a hash to a password.
 - **Expirable session IDs**: Session IDs have an expiration date, so a client cannot log in once and stay logged in forever.
-- **Re-generating session IDs**: Session IDs have a refresh countdown, meaning even when logged in, the server is always re-generating the session ID every X minutes.
-This shortens any window of opportunity for an attacker.
+- **Re-generating session IDs**: Session IDs have a refresh countdown, meaning even when logged in, the server is always re-generating the session ID every some time.
+This means that if a client is constantly online, the sessionId will still periodically change, stablishing a limited timeframe for any attacker who want to try to guess the sessionId.
 - **Sanitazing userame/password characters**: I do some basic sanitation before interacting with the DAO in order to look for SQL queries.
 WIP.

 **Sequrity - TODO**: